Skip to main content

 The Lock-In Problem Nobody Calculates Until It's Too Late

-Lou Bajuk, a consultant evaluating audit tools earlier this year, told me he was "concerned about platform lock-in and the difficulty of extracting data when buying a new tool."
+I've had consultants evaluating audit tools raise the same concern: platform lock-in and the difficulty of extracting data when buying a new tool.

-Lou wasn't being paranoid.
-He was being smart.
+They're not being paranoid.
+They're being smart.
 Platform lock-in in consulting tools isn't just about whether you can leave.
 It's about what you can take with you.

 If you've run 30 audits on a platform and your data only exists inside that platform's interface, your switching cost isn't the subscription price.
 It's 30 engagements worth of institutional knowledge that you can't migrate, analyze externally, or use independently.